kamthegod34/ml-audio-classifier/README.md

 **CrossEntropyLoss** in simple terms finds out how much different the predicted labels are to the true ones.
 It takes raw scores(logits) and turns them into a probability distribution, this in other terms is called **softmax**.
 The package works the following way: if the model is perfect -> loss is 0, if confused(uniform prediction) -> loss is aprox.
 1.1, if confident but wrong -> loss is huge 5+.
 In short, **CrossEntropyLoss** punishes confident mistakes hard, while rewarding confident correct answers.

 #### Seeding
 To allow for the reproducibility of the code I ensured that both the `preprocess.py` would create seeded train/val/test sets and also in `train.py` the model would give the same results if the input parameters were the same.
-This allows for debugging to become simpler - its easier to spot errors since there is no random chance at play and also allows for full reproducibility, comparing of accuracies between model parameteres.
-However, seeding ≠ full determinism, this is since I have not enforced deterministic kernels, since for most ML training bit for bit identical implmentation is not necessary, it also hurts performance speed and just general unecessary strictness.
+This allows for debugging to become simpler - its easier to spot errors since there is no random chance at play and also allows for full reproducibility, comparing of accuracies between model parameters.
+However, seeding ≠ full determinism, this is since I have not enforced deterministic kernels, since for most ML training bit for bit identical implmentation is not necessary, it also hurts performance speed and just general unnecessary strictness.

 #### Adam optimizer
 An optimizer is updates the model's parameters using information from the **loss function** and its gradients.
 The Adam optimizer is just one of many optimizers available on PyTorch.
 The Adam optimizer: